Heartland Payment Systems

 Heartland Payment Systems, Inc. is a U.S.-based payment processing and technology provider.
 Founded in 1997, Heartland Payment Systems' last headquarters were in Princeton, New Jersey.
-An acquisition by Global Payments, expected to be worth $3.8 billion or $4.3 billion. was finalized on April 25, 2016.
+The company was acquired by Global Payments for $4.3 billion in 2016.

 Heartland Payment Systems provides payment processing for more than 275,000 business locations in the United States and processes more than 11 million transactions a day and more than $80 billion in transactions a year, as of 2014.
-In 2014, the Nilson Report ranked Heartland the 6th largest payment processor in the country by transaction count, and the 8th largest by processed dollar volume.

-Associated businesses

 In addition to payment processing, Heartland has developed or acquired businesses in payroll processing, gift card and campus card, point of sale systems, school payments and nutrition, network management, mobile payments and ordering, eCommerce, billing, and lending services.

 History

+Heartland was co-founded by Robert O. Carr in Princeton, New Jersey in 1997.

-Heartland processed its first card transaction on July 15, 1997.
-In 2001 the company received a $40 million private equity investment from Greenhill Capital Partners, L.P.
+In 2001, the company received a $40 million private equity investment from Greenhill Capital Partners, L.P.
 (New York, NY), LLR Partners, Inc. (Philadelphia, PA), and their affiliated investment funds.
 The company went public on the New York Stock Exchange on August 11, 2005.
-On May 17, 2010, Heartland announced its debut on the list of America’s largest companies at #954.

 Security breach

-On January 20, 2009 Heartland announced that it had been "the victim of a security breach within its processing system in 2008".
+On January 20, 2009, Heartland announced that it had been "the victim of a security breach within its processing system in 2008".
 The data stolen included the digital information encoded onto the magnetic stripe built into the backs of credit and debit cards; with that data, thieves can fashion counterfeit credit cards by imprinting the same stolen information onto fabricated cards.
 One estimate claimed 100 million cards and more than 650 financial services companies were compromised; at the time, it was characterized as the largest ever criminal breach of card data.

 An American computer hacker, Albert Gonzalez, was sentenced in March 2010 to 20 years in prison for his role in the hacking ring that broke into the Heartland computer systems.
 In February 2018, two Russian hackers were sentenced for a string of hacking including the Heartland breach.

 On May 1, 2009, Visa and Heartland issued a statement that Heartland successfully validated its compliance with PCI DSS and was returned to Visa's list of PCI DSS Validated Service Providers.